patrickkfkan/yt-mix-playlist/README.md

 Example:
 ```
-const mixPlaylist = ytmpl('XCcN-IoYIJA', { hl: 'en', gl: 'US' });
+const mixPlaylist = await ytmpl('XCcN-IoYIJA', { hl: 'en', gl: 'US' });
 ```

-Returns an object representing the Mix playlist, or `null` if none found.
+Returns a Promise that resolves to an object representing the Mix playlist, or `null` if none found.

 ### Playlist functions

-The following functions can be called on the returned playlist object:
+The following functions can be called on the resolved playlist object:

 **select(videoIdOrIndex)**

 `videoIdOrIndex`: A playlist item's Id or index in the playlist's `items` array

 Selects the specified video in the playlist.
-Returns a new object representing the updated playlist after selection.
+Returns a Promise that resolves to an object representing the updated playlist after selection.
 Original playlist is not changed.

 **selectFirst()**